 CHURCHILL WAY ARTIST COMMISSIONS AND GREEN SPACE CREATION

-Over the Summer of 2021 Art Shell and Made in Roath are currently working with Cardiff Council on a number of commissions by local artists and groups as part of a Children’s Festival in the Summer.
-The work will respond to the theme of ‘Play’ and to the history of Churchill Way, off Queen Street in Cardiff City Centre.
+Over the Summer of 2021 Art Shell and Made in Roath worked with Cardiff Council on a number of commissions by local artists and groups as part of a Children’s Festival in the Summer.
+The work responded to the theme of ‘Play’ and to the history of Churchill Way, off Queen Street in Cardiff City Centre.
 Scaffold designed and installed by Cardiff Scaffolding contracts, Hammocks by Roland Stokes, Printing by Shaun James and Aurora Trinity Group, Flags designed by Welsh Gifted and Black, Cat Lewis, Jessica Akerman, Trinity Centre Cardiff, Shaun James, Terry Chin and Freya Dooley, Salad circle by Bottaga Project and Cardiff Salad Garden, Floor maze painting by Amber Mottram, Story graphic by Derek Bainton.

 The project focused on making the city centre a place of respite, a space for passersby, in particular young people to interact with art and nature and also considered the street’s future in advance of the opening of part of the docks feeder canal (which currently flows beneath the road).

 CONNECT AND FLOURISH